 versions (bool) – if true, list all versions of the objects

 maxResults (int) – max count of items to return in a single page of responses

 prefix (str) – prefix string which filters objects whose name begin with this prefix

 delimiter (str) – filters objects based on the delimiter (for e.g ‘.csv’)

 a stream of object names matching the filtering criteria

 get_size(self, bucket, object)¶

-Gets the size of a file in Google Cloud Storage in bytes.
+Gets the size of a file in Google Cloud Storage.

 get_crc32c(self, bucket, object)¶